ngreenstein/alfred-process-killer/Readme.md

 #Description
 Kill Process is an Alfred 2 workflow that makes it easy to kill misbehaving processes.
-It is, in essence, a shortcut for `killall processName`.
+It is, in essence, a way to easily find processes by name and kill them using `kill -9`.

 #Features
 * Autocompletes process names